-27. Also at the eighth meeting, the Expert Group agreed on general guiding principles, criteria and a timeline for the 2020 comprehensive review.
-The 2020 comprehensive review is an opportunity to improve the indicator framework to help the global monitoring of the 2030 agenda and to provide the necessary guidance to countries, many of which are already well advanced in implementing their national framework and reporting platforms.
-The Expert Group agreed on several guiding principles for the review in order to set the parameters within which the review would take place.
-The principles include the following: the review needs to take into account investments already made at the national and international levels and should not undermine ongoing efforts; the revised framework should not significantly impose an additional burden on national statistical work; there should be space for improvements, while at the same time ensuring that the changes are limited in scope and the size of the framework remains the same; the focus of the Group's common work should remain on the implementation of the framework in countries for the achievement of the Sustainable Development Goals.

-28. In addition to those more general guiding principles, the group agreed that the 2020 comprehensive review would consider the global indicator framework and would include the replacement, deletion, refinement or adjustment of some indicators and, in a few select cases, additional indicators only when: (a) the current indicator(s) did not map well to the target or track the target well; (b) an additional indicator was needed to cover a critical aspect of the target or goal; and/or (c) the methodological development of a tier III indicator had stalled or not produced the expected results.
+- 26. According to GA resolution A/RES/71/313 and the plan and criteria that the Expert Group agreed for possible annual minor refinements4, at its eighth meeting, the Expert Group reviewed six refinements proposed by the members.
+The list can be found in Annex II. - At its eighth meeting, the Expert Group also agreed on general guiding principles, criteria and a timeline for the 2020 comprehensive review.
+The 2020 Comprehensive Review is an opportunity to improve the indicator framework to help the global monitoring of the 2030 agenda and to provide the necessary guidance to countries, many of which are already well advanced in implementing their national framework and reporting platforms.
+The Expert Group agreed on several guiding principles for this review in order to set the parameters within which the review will take place.
+The principles include the following: the review needs to take into account investments already made at the national and international levels and should not undermine ongoing efforts; the revised framework should not significantly impose an additional burden on national statistical work; there should be space for improvements, while at the same time ensuring that the changes are limited in scope and the size of the framework remains the same; the focus of the Group's common work should remain on the implementation of the framework in countries for the achievement of the SDGs. - 28.
+In addition to these more general guiding principles, the group agreed that the 2020 comprehensive review will consider the global indicator framework and will include the replacement, deletion, refinement or adjustment of some indicators, and in a few select cases, additional indicators only when: (a) the current indicator(s) does not map well to the target or track the target well; (b) an additional indicator is needed to cover a critical aspect of the target or goal; and/or (c) the methodological development of a tier III indicator has stalled or not produced the expected results.

-29. The specific criteria for the implementation of the review are as follows:
+The specific criteria for the implementation of the review are as follows:

-(a) An additional indicator may be considered only in exceptional cases when a crucial aspect of a target is not being monitored by the current indicator(s) or to address a critical or emerging new issue that is not monitored by the existing indicators, or when a whole Goal has very few tier I or tier II indicators for the followup;

-(b) A deletion will be considered when the methodological work of a tier III indicator has stalled or has not produced the expected results, and a replacement will be proposed if the deleted indicator is the only indicator monitoring the corresponding target;
+- An additional indicator may be considered only in exceptional cases when a crucial aspect of a target is not being monitored by the current indicator(s) or to address a critical or emerging new issue that is not monitored by the existing indicators, or when a whole goal has very few Tier I or Tier II indicators for the follow up; - A deletion will be considered when the methodological work of a Tier III indicator has stalled or has not produced the expected results, and a replacement will be proposed if the deleted indicator is the only indicator monitoring the corresponding target;

-3 See E/CN.3/2017/2, para.
-21.
+4 See E/CN.3/2017/2 in subparagraph 21.